 Why do men feel entitled to our bodies?
 Why are their acts of sexual violence our responsibility?
 I could mention again how these are lessons learned early on.
 Cultural conditioning.
 But I’d rather just tear at my hair and scream.

-While I’m going that, I’ll just place these other news items right here:
+While I’m doing that, I’ll just place these other news items right here:

 - SIECUS has recently released two fantastic publications that I can’t wait to dive into: History of Sex Education and Comprehensive Sex Education for Youth with Disabilities: A Call to Action.